w3f/polkadot-wiki/docs/general/thousand-validators.md

 ## Resources

-To extract and display the 1KV Program scores there are various tools listed below.
+To extract and display the 1KV Programme scores there are various tools listed below.

 | Resource                                                                                                                                    | Github source                                                                               | Info                                                                                                                           |
 | ------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |